ControlledChaos/controlled-chaos-plugin/README.md

 To rename or rebrand this plugin, first rename the plugin folder then use a find & replace function to look for the following...

 1. **Text Domain:** The text domain should be the same as this file and the plugin folder.
-Replace "controlled-chaos".
+Replace "controlled-chaos-plugin".
 2. **Classes:** Classes are prefixed with the plugin name.
 Replace "Controlled_Chaos".
 3. **Class Variables:** Class variables are prefixed with the plugin name.
 Replace "controlled_chaos".
 4. **Functions:** There are a few functions prefixed with the plugin name.
 The above replace of "controlled_chaos" will have given them your new name.